pratikpalashikar/broadcast/index.md

 ## Gayatri is 3 months pregnant now!

-## We really wanted to give surprise BUT Khushoo and Shilpa were right from the start !!!
+## We really wanted to give surprise BUT Khushbu, Shilpa and Anikta were right from the start !!!

 # Thank you all for your wishes !!!